bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-development.md

 {% endsi_intro %}

 {% si_step start the editor; editor %}
-The pre-installed IDE (Integrated Development Environment) is [Eclipse](https://eclipse.org/ide/).
+The pre-installed IDE (Integrated Development Environment) is [Visual Studio Code](https://code.visualstudio.com/).
-Double click the "Eclipse" icon on the desktop to start it.
+Double click the "Visual Studio Code" icon on the desktop to start it.
-{% img Eclipse icon; narrow; /images/getting-started/eclipse-icon.png; circle-border %}
+{% img vscode icon; narrow; /images/getting-started/vscode-icon.png; circle-border %}
 {% endsi_step %}

 {% si_step open the file %}
-Find the "Project explorer" window on the left side and expand the "crazyflie-firmware" project.
+Use the File menu to select "Open Folder..." and navigate to the "projects" folder and then select the "crazyflie-firmware" folder and open it.
-{% img Project explorer; medium; /images/getting-started/eclipse-project-explorer.png %}
+{% img Project explorer; medium; /images/getting-started/vscode-open-folder.png %}
-Navigate to `src/drivers/interface/led.h` and double click to open it.
+Navigate to or search (CTRL + p) for `src/drivers/interface/led.h` and click to open it.
 {% endsi_step %}

 {% si_step change the code %}